 However, he modified them drastically.
 He saw all appearance as characterized by dukkha (transience, anicca, accompanied by suffering (that arises if one seeks something permanent or eternal in its midst).

-It follows that there cannot be a soul, but only the sequence of one moment giving rise to the next, constituting appearances with characteristic possibilities (human, for example, as oppose to animal, through the skandhas, aggregations).
+It follows that there cannot be a soul, but only the sequence of one moment giving rise to the next, constituting appearances with characteristic possibilities (human, for example, as opposed to animal, through the skandhas, aggregations).
 The no-soul doctrine is referred to as anatman.
-It follows equally as well that there can be no eternal God, independent of the cosmos, who creates
+It follows equally that there can be no eternal God, independent of the cosmos, which creates it.

 Suffering is the central fact in living.
-The Noble Truth of suffering is that birth is attended with pain; decay is painful; disease is painful; death is painful.
-Union with unpleasantness is painful; painful is separation with the pleasant; any unsatisfied craving is also painful.
+The noble truth of suffering is that; birth is attended with pain; decay is painful; disease is painful; death is painful.
+Union with unpleasantness is painful; painful is separation with the pleasant.
+Any unsatisfied craving is also painful.
 In brief, the five Aggregates of Attachment are painful.

 The Noble Truth of the origin of suffering is the thirst to gratify the senses or the craving for material gains.
 This craving leads from rebirth to rebirth.

 The Noble Truth for the annihilation of suffering is to give up, to get rid of, to be emancipated from the craving thirst that causes so much woe.

 The only Path that leads to the passing away of the pain of existence is the Noble Eightfold Path.